Factories that run 'lights out' are fully automated and require no human presence on-site... these factories can be run with the lights off.– Wiki

 - Which case is far from the literal worst case of technological growth along this axis, of course.

-(But then, basic income is to come from the same pipe, and would thus be vulnerable to the same politicisation, the same horrible austerity cycles.
-This is another reason to focus on capital redistribution: put it right into people's hands, away from mob-shaped politicians, away from arbitrary denial.)
+- Basic income is like the basic-goods communism proposal, in that it transfers vast economic power to politicians - and is thus made unacceptably vulnerable.
+This is another reason to focus on capital redistribution: put it right into people's hands, away from mob-shaped politicians, away from arbitrary denial.